College of Liberal Arts and Sciences

-Pre-law students who prefer to design their own major or to obtain a general background in the College without concentrating their courses in a major, may do so under the liberal arts and sciences individualized major program.
-Bradley's newly developed Pre-Law Career Center will enhance the strong academic foundation already provided to students interested in attending law school by offering an extensive array of experiences and resources.
+Pre-law students who prefer to design their own major or to obtain a general background in the College without concentrating their courses in a major, may do so under the liberal arts and sciences interdisciplinary major program.
+Bradley's Pre-Law Career Center will enhance the strong academic foundation already provided to students interested in attending law school by offering an extensive array of experiences and resources.

 The programs of the College provide opportunity for “hands on” learning through cooperative education/internships, practica in clinical settings, work/study opportunities, research participation, and undergraduate assistantships.
 These experiences link the world of the intellect and the world of work and practical affairs.

 The College participates with employers in an optional Cooperative Education/Internship Program.
 Students either alternate periods of full-time study with full-time employment or have part-time employment while attending classes.
 The program provides academic- or career-related work experiences.
 To be eligible, the student must have sophomore standing and a 2.0 minimum overall grade point average at Bradley and in the College of Liberal Arts and Sciences.